Most joints that are rolled in European countries contain tobacco. The tobacco is added for the taste, but also to make a joint burn better.

 In America, joints are not always rolled with tobacco.
 This also differs per US State and place, but smokers usually do not put tobacco in between.
 In America, the word joint is also not widely used, but blunt and spliff are.
 What is called a roach or tip in Europe is called a filter in America.
 The use of a filter is conceived for the same principle because otherwise the fingers of the smoker would be burned.

 The beauty of a filter (or roach or tip) is that resin sticks to it.
 And that resin contains a lot of THC.
 With each inhalation, the THC smoke brings a little bit of that resin to the roach, making it very strong.
 That is why roaches are often collected to later smoke the resin in a new joint.
-This gives you a joint with a very strong effect.
+This gives you a joint with an extraordinarily strong effect.